joewhite86/frogr/docs/source/guide.rst

 ``serviceInjector().service().register(...)`` tells the application where to look for models and repositories.

 You may also have noticed there's a config file used in the main method.
-So we have to create that one now.
-There's a second config file needed, which configures our embedded neo4j instance.
+This is required to setup our Dropwizard_ instance, so we have to create that one now.
+There's a second config file needed, which configures our embedded Neo4j_ instance.
 By default these configs should be in your project in a directory 'config'.

 ``config/example.yml``